sahilkumar07/Time_Mangagement_App/README.md

 # Time Management App
-The main goal of this project is to make an all in one app which will help people manage their time.
+The main goal of this project is to make an all in one app which will help people manage their time and do the work efficiently.